bglen/wire-harness-core/README.md

-# wire_harness_tool
+# wire-harness-core
-Web-based wire harness design tool.
+Git submodule of electron and web app containing the core wire harness design tool.